AntonioSouls/Data-Engineering-Projects/homework3/README.md

 the tabular result;
 - Test the program's performances with a set of 10 queries;
 - Analysing the programme using specific metrics that can validate how well the programme performs on a large scale

 ## - Description of Our Solution
+Our solution starts with the creation of the index.
+This, first of all, takes care of extracting tables from the corpus of JSON documents provided and stores the information useful for searching.
+In particular, the index stores the TABLE_ID, the TABLE_CAPTION and the TABLE_CONTENT.
+The latter was obtained by extracting only the row and column header fields, which are the only fields that are really relevant for a table search.
+Having done this, the index is created and stored in an appropriate directory.
+The search programme, on the other hand, takes care of reading the console queries, querying the index and printing the results sorted in the order of relevance that the index prioritises.
+Finally, the programme was tested through metrics such as MRR and NDCG, which allow us to assess the effectiveness and accuracy of our solution in terms of search and result ranking.